Immigration procedures and status of residence related to studying abroad

 6. Social security and tax number ("My Number")

 In Japan, an individual 12-digit social security and tax number (also called "My Number" or "individual number") is given to all residents.
-Sometime after completion of resident registration at the municipal office of your address, you will be sent card notifying you of your individual number.
+Sometime after completion of resident registration at the municipal office of your address, you will be sent a card notifying you of your individual number.
 Please keep this notification card or individual number card (issued upon application) in a safe place, as your individual number is required in some situations, such as when completing important procedures at the municipal office.
 Please also note that this number is different from the 12-digit number written on your residence card.

 The following are examples of when your individual number is required: